Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 #### Callback

-`Amplitude-Swft` supports configuration level and event level callback functions which will be called for success and error upload.
-Configuration level callback applies for every success and error event upload.
-Event level callback is specific for one Event.
-Notice that the event level callbacks are stored in cache.
-It will be loss when the app crash.
+`Amplitude-Swft` supports configuration-level and event-level callback functions which are called for success and error upload.
+Configuration-level callback applies for every success and error event upload.
+Event-level callback is specific for one Event.
+Notice that the event-level callbacks are stored in cache, those callbacks are lost if the app crashes.

 === "Amplitude-Swift"